solana-mobile/mobile-wallet-adapter/spec/spec.md

 ### Non-privileged methods

-Non-privileged methods do not require the dapp endpoint to request access to them in a call to [`authorize`](#authorize) (though they may still require an `auth_token` be provided for their functionality).
+Non-privileged methods do not require the dapp endpoint to have a currently valid auth token to call them (though they may still accept an `auth_token` to provide their functionality).

 #### authorize